What Does A JUUL Really Do To Your Body?

 - Constipation or diarrhea

 It's true that e-cigarettes don't have as many chemicals as traditional tobacco products, but that doesn't mean they're safe.
 E-cigarettes still contain ultrafine particles that cause lung disease, and cancer-causing chemicals and metals like formaldehyde and lead.
-Fourteen young people in Illinois and Wisconsin have been hospitalized recently with severe lung disease after vaping.
+More than 2,000 reports of severe lung disease after e-cigarette use, and 39 deaths after vaping, have been reported

 "There is concern about the long-term effect of other compounds found in e-cigarettes, especially in regards to cancer since a number of these compounds are known potential carcinogens," said Faisal Khan, MD, Medical Director, Interventional Pulmonology and Endoscopy at Franciscan Health Indianapolis.
 "More and more data is coming out highlighting potential harms of these products."